Frank Clark (American football): Denver Broncos

 Clark signed with the Broncos on June 13, 2023.
 He was released on October 14, 2023.
 He was released after being on the Broncos roster for 5 games, three of which he was inactive for.
 His short tenure with the Broncos ended with recording just two tackles.

 Seattle Seahawks (second stint)

 On October 26, 2023, the Seahawks signed Clark to a one-year deal.
 On December 30, the Seahawks waived Clark.
+He appeared in six games with the Seahawks.